 On some level, the man registered being on the floor of a hallway.
 Someone helped him into a shower.
 He is covered in vomit, yet immaculate.
 He is clean to the pure centre of a soul he never knew existed.
 He tried to leave the shower, his face glowing in the light of an unseen sun before a young boy almost forgotten dives head first into his heart.
 He falls to the floor complete and crushed with an absolute unawareness of who, what, or where is occurring at present.

 What language is this?
 He hears communication.

-A physical body has been returned to its space.
+Hmmm.
+That did not sound the same.
+And somewhere a beautiful voice is singing.
+His physical body returns to its space.
 Its location, its purpose, its feeling of identity, still too far outside the grasp of any of its senses.
 An ensemble of beings now stands before him.
 Tall, feminine, angelic, bright, loving, joyful and a bit silly.

-Arms of a transcendental length indicate that they are reaching to him from the world he had just returned from.
+Arms of a transcendental length reach to him from the world from which he just returned.
 They rub his back… A gentle shush washes away his anxieties as his mind returns to his surroundings.

 They stay with him for an eternity.
 Capable of nothing but love, they accompany every thought back into his mind as he slowly comes to grips with who he is… where he is… what he is.
-A Soul has returned and whatever existed in its place has been released to pure Love.
+A soul has returned and whatever existed in its place has been released into pure love.